 In conventional practice, their goal was to make sure you came back every month so that they could check on you.
 In integrative practice, their goal is to never see you as a patient again.

 Now they come to work every morning knowing that they are doing everything in their power to treat and prevent disease and promote wellness.
-Many in our beloved community are like-minded and already understand the tremendous benefits of understanding this philosophy of care.
-Still, there is much work to be done raising awareness of this now burgeoning science, especially among our healthcare community and demonstrating that in addition to pharmaceutical interventions, there exists a much more comprehensive armamentarium to aid in the fight against disease and mortality.
+Many in our beloved community are like-minded and already understand the tremendous benefits of promoting this philosophy of care.
+Still, there is much work to be done raising awareness of this now burgeoning science, especially among our healthcare community and demonstrating that pharmaceutical interventions are only one tool in a much more comprehensive armamentarium of treatment options in the fight against disease and mortality.